2024–25 Aston Villa F.C. season: Pre-season and friendlies

 On 25 April 2024, Villa announced a return to the United States for a three-game pre-season tour, with matches against Columbus Crew, RB Leipzig and Club América, along with a trip to Germany to face Borussia Dortmund and the annual pre-season opener in England against Walsall.
-Two additional friendlies, away to Slovakian club Spartak Trnava and against Athletic Bilbao at the Bescot Stadium were announced on 5 June.
+Two additional friendlies, away to Slovak club Spartak Trnava and against Athletic Bilbao at the Bescot Stadium were announced on 5 June.
 On 15 July, another friendly between non-league Chasetown and a selection of U21 and senior players who were not traveling to Slovakia was announced.
 During a 2-week break due to fixture cancellation and an international break, Aston Villa announced they would play a friendly with local club Al Ain while on a warm weather training camp in Abu Dhabi.